openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

 Lexical and Syntactic Notation
 ******************************

-This section introduces the notation (known as *context-free grammar*) used in this specification to define the lexical and syntactic structure of a program.
+This section introduces the notation nown as *context-free grammar*.
+It is used in this specification to define the lexical and syntactic structure of a program.

 .. index::
    context-free grammar